Main » Articles |

 The Republic of Azerbaijan has a very rich flora.
 There are more than 4,500 species of higher plants here.
 The flora of Azerbaijan is much richer in the number of species than the flora of the other republics of the South Caucasus.
 Sixty-six per cent of the species growing in the whole Caucasus can be found in Azerbaijan.

+The richness of Azerbaijan's flora and the variety of its vegetation results from the variety and richness of its physical-geographic and natural-historic conditions and from its compound history influenced by the remote floristic regions.
+Relict genera of the tertiary period can be frequently found in all the zones of Azerbaijan, especially in Talysh.
+They are the iron tree (Parrotia persica), the Lenkoran acacia (Albizzia julibrissin), the basket oak (Quercus castaneifolia), the Caucasian persimmon (Diospyrus lotus), the evergreen shrub of Ruscus hyrcana, the box tree (Buxus hyrcana), etc. There are 240 endemic species of plants in Azerbaijan.
 In the flora of Azerbaijan there are representatives of all the types of floristic areas, e.g. ancient wood, boreal, plain, xerophytic, desert, Caucasian and accidental.
 The representatives of the ancient wood type are most widely spread in the region of Talysh, and the boreal type is spread in the high mountains of the Minor and Great Caucasus and a little in the lower areas.
 Meanwhile, the xerophytic, Caucasian, plain and desert types are spread on the lowlands, foothills, the Steppe Plateau and, most of all, on the Kura-Araz lowland.
 The accidental type of floristic areas is represented inconsiderably.
-In the Kura-Araz, Near Caspian and other lowlands there are many lakes, pools and bogs rich in vegetation.
+In the Kura-Araz, Near Caspian and other lowlands there are many lakes, pools and bogs rich in vegetation. |